UK-Rwanda deal unlawful - so who sends asylum seekers overseas?

 Go DeeperA year on, thousands of Afghan refugees languish in UK hotels

-Here are some nations that have taken a similar approach:
+Here are some countries that have taken a similar approach to migration, or are considering it:

 Asylum seekers have been transferred to offshore detention centres in Papua New Guinea's Manus Island and the South Pacific island nation of Nauru for their claims to be processed.